Andreas Henrik Stibolt: Painting and drawing

 Stibolt: Seeschlacht auf der Kolberger Heide.

 Stibolt was a skilled painter and draughtsman.
 Some his works were reproduced copperplate engravings by Johan Frederik Clemens for use in the training at the Rotal Danish Naval Academy.
 Some of Stibolt's works are in the collections of the Museum of National History in Gillerød, Danish Maritime Museum in Helsingør and the Royal Danish Naval Academy in Copenhagen.

 Personal life and legacy

 Stibolt was married to Christiane de Hemmer on 8 September 1773.
 She was a daughter of plantation owner on Saint Croix in the Danish West Indies Jens Peter de Hemmer and Marie Marcoe.
 She gave birth to nine children.
-He was the maternal grandfater of archaeologist and numismatist Christian Herbst and sculptor Adelgunde Vogt (mée Herbst).
+He was the maternal grandfather of archaeologist and numismatist Christian Herbst and sculptor Adelgunde Vogt (mée Herbst).

 He was a member of the Royal Danish Agricultural Society.
 He was also co-founder of the Society for Civic Virtue (Borgerdydsselskabet, founded 15 April 1785) and the one who gave the opening speech..

 Stibolt owned the country house Sømandshvile at Tungsted on the coast north of Copenhagen.
 He settled on the estate after handing in his resignation.
 In 1809, he moved to Langholmsgård at Frederiksborg.
 In 1711, he moved back to Copenhagen.